 Book a Safe Relationships or Victims Services Info Session

 Any form of controlling or abusive behaviour used against another person in a household is considered to be domestic or family violence.
 It can include:

 - Physical assault – including rough handling, hitting or causing pain

 - Psychological and emotional abuse – including insulting or degrading comments

-- Sexual assault – including making the victim do things they don’t want to do
+- Sexual assault – including rape or making the person do things they don’t want to do

-- Threatening to harm loved ones, children or pets
+- Threatening to harm others including, family members children or pets

 - Financial abuse – keeping money and other resources from a partner